UrsSchmidt/html/README.md

 # html
-A lightweight html viewer for the command line.
+`html` is a lightweight html viewer for the command line.